LostInZoom/cartagen/docs/manual.rst

 Polygons
 ^^^^^^^^

 cartagen4py contains algorithms that process any type of polygons, and others specific to some types of map polygons, such as buildings.
 Only the algorithms that process one polygon at a time are documented in this section.

-.. method:: building_simplification(building, edge_threshold, parallel_limit = 20 * pi / 180, orthogonal_limit = 20 * pi / 180)
+.. method:: building_simplification(building, edge_threshold, parallel_limit=20*pi/180, orthogonal_limit=20*pi/180)

     Returns a simplified version of the building polygon using the algorithm from Anne Ruas (1988).
 The algorithm was later used to simplify buildings in the AGENT project.
     The 'edge_threshold' is the minimum length of an edge between two vertices of the building to be removed.
     The 'parallel_limit' and 'orthogonal_limit' parameters define to what extent two edges are considered parallel or orthogonal.

 .. code-block:: pycon